jeff5/very-slow-jython/docs/src/site/sphinx/plain-java-object-2/object-and-pytype-java.rst

 The Challenge of Subclasses
 ===========================

-We ended the last section with a table of sample Python types and their representations.
+We ended a previous section with a table of sample Python types and their representations.
 In Jython we also need type objects to represent "found" Java types, that is, where the Java class is not one for which